NoxQA/automated-testing-showcase/README.md

 - Report generation: Allure is configured to generate detailed, interactive test reports.
 - Artifact storage: Allure reports are stored as an artifact in the CI pipeline.

+⚠️ Note:
+Artifacts and test reports are only accessible within this repository’s CI runs.
+External users won’t be able to view these reports unless they fork the repo and enable GitHub Actions in their own account.

 ### Conlusion
 This repository showcases my ability to automate web and mobile applications using Selenium, Appium and API testing with Requests.
 It includes a variety of test scenarios that simulate real-world use cases for web applications, demonstrating my knowledge of test automation in both the UI and API layers.